Recycled Carpet: The Best Eco-Friendly Carpets and Pads

 One often overlooked aspect of going green is your flooring.
 Billions (with a “b”) pounds of carpet are dumped in landfills each year.
 I had an idea the amount of trashed carpet would be a large number, but when I read it was billions, that blew me away!
 To make this statistic worse, the majority of homes are constructed with carpets made of oils and plastic (not biodegradable substances).
 The optimism in this situation is there is a lot of room for improvement.
 To help you out, I’ll explain the options for green carpet, green padding, and disposing of your old carpet without hurting the environment.

-You might be surprised to see polyester make the eco-friendly list.
-After all, it is a plastic.
+PET polyester: you might be surprised to see polyester make the eco-friendly list.
+After all, it is plastic.
 PET polyester carpets are made from recycled materials.
-Common recycled items that may make up this carpet are bottle caps and used tires.
+Commonly recycled items that may make up this carpet are bottle caps and used tires.
 This is your cheapest recyclable carpet.
 The catch is it’s one of the least durable fibers, so reserve this carpet only for areas that aren’t heavily trafficked.

 Other recycled brands

 You may come across some brands that claim to have recycled carpet.
-Most of these are a type of PET polyester (explained above) but some will be nylon carpet.
+Most of these are a type of PET polyester (explained above) but some will be nylon carpet, such as Tuftex Carpet.
 This typically means that recycled rugs or other materials were used to create the carpet.
 One caution is that it does not mean that the entire carpet is recycled.
 If you come across one of these carpets and eco-friendliness is important to you, ask the company to clarify the percentage of recycled materials and the process.

 Carpets with large environmental footprints